Medieval II: Total War: Battles

 Though some units are shared across different factions, some are unique to a certain faction and certain factions tend to specialize more in certain types of units.
-For example, England and Milan have some of the most effective missile infantry in the game thanks to the English longbow and Genoese Crossbowmen respectively while France has some of the most effective heavy cavalry.
+For example, England and Milan have some of the most effective missile infantry in the game thanks to the English longbowmen and Genoese crossbowmen respectively while France has some of the most effective heavy cavalry.

 Factions

-When first playing the game, the player can only choose out of five factions: Kingdom of England, Kingdom of France, Crown of Castile, Holy Roman Empire and Republic of Venice.
+When first playing the game, the player can only choose out of five factions: Kingdom of England, Kingdom of France, Spain, Holy Roman Empire, and Republic of Venice.
 Defeating a faction allows the player to choose them on a later playthrough while completing a campaign allows the player to choose almost any of the factions in game.
 In addition to regular factions, various rebel groups roam the map and control most of the cities in the beginning of the game, allowing the player and computer-controlled factions to take these cities without committing to a war against a faction.